 Albumin is a human plasma derived product manufactured in Australia by CSL.
 The product is a clear or slightly non-transparent, almost colourless, yellow, amber or green solution.
 In Australia albumin is available in two concentration and four presentation sizes as per the table below:

-ALBUMEX 4 is a 4% human albumin solution for intravenous administration containing 40g/L of albumin.
-Albumex 4 may be used when blood volume is low (hypovolaemia), when a heart-lung bypass machine is used during surgery, and in plasma exchange.
-Hypovolaemia may occur during shock, after heart-lung bypass surgery, and in patients with multiple organ failure or leaky small blood vessels following suffering from burns.
+Albumex 4 is a 4% human albumin solution for intravenous administration containing 40g/L of albumin and may be used when blood volume is low (hypovolaemia), when a heart-lung bypass machine is used during surgery, and in plasma exchange.
+Hypovolaemia may occur during shock, after heart-lung bypass surgery, and in patients with multiple organ failure or leaky small blood vessels if suffering from burns.
 The main function of Albumex 4 is to increase plasma volume.
 The smaller vial size (50 ml) is largely used in paediatrics and demand is very patient specific.
-The larger vial size (500 ml) is more widely used, for example, this vial size is used for priming cardio-pulmonary bypass machines in preference over saline.

 Clotting factor and other products